raghuvrt29/studentPortal/README.md

 ### Student
 - [x] View their scores in the courses they are enrolled.
 - [x] View the course resources uploaded.

----

-## Authentication and Authorization
-- [x] Admin signup using name, email id and password.
-- [x] User signup using name, unique email id, department they belong to and password.
-- [x] Admin and user login with email id and password.
-- [x] Admin and user authorization with JWT.
-- [x] User can update their details like name, email id and password.